EngineerQadeer/Udemy-Scraper/README.md

 ## 📖 About

-ZapLogic is an intelligent web scraper designed to automatically collect **100% free Udemy coupon links** from DiscUdemy.
+ZapLogic is an intelligent web scraper designed to automatically collect **100% free Udemy coupon links** from Udemy.
 Built with modern web technologies, this tool empowers students worldwide to access premium educational content without barriers.

 ### ✨ Key Features